geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 #### Pawns
 These are pieces that can be moved around the board, and from the player board onto the city board.
 All pawns can be involved in plots and elections.
 Each pawn has specific places it can be used in order to cause an effect or use it's special power.
 Pay the cost of the pawn to add it to play.

 ##### Worker
-Craftsmen that can be put to work to create resources - Food, Material, Energy which can be traded for Coins Cost to put into play [1 Food]
+**Craftsmen that can be put to work to create resources - Food, Material, Energy which can be traded for Coins** Cost to put into play [1 Food] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)
-- Place on an open space to earn one food or one material
+- Place on an open space to hold a position - you can only build in a district where you have an existing pawn or building
-- Place on a factory space to earn additional resources based on existing workers and actor
+- Place on a guild space to earn additional resources based on existing workers and actors
+- ALT Place on an open space and take one food or material

 ##### Tough
-Hired muscle that can be used to disrupt work or take out opponents.
+**Hired muscle that can be used to disrupt work or take out opponents.**
-Cost to put into play [2 Food or 1 Coin]
+Cost to put into play [2 Food or 1 Coin] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)
+- Place on an open space to hold a position - you can only build in a district where you have an existing pawn or building
-- Place on an opponant lodge to prevent additional work that turn
+- Place on a guild space to prevent opponant workers from occupying that row.
-- Place on an opponant space with a worker to return them to the player board
+- Place on an opponant space to rub them out (roll - on success return to supply or board)
-- Place on an actor to attempt to assasinate
+- Place on an actor to attempt to assasinate (roll - on a success place in discard pile))
-- Place on a plot card to enact
+- Place on a plot card to enact (decribed on card)

 ##### Investigator
-Deft inspectors who can unearth secrets of your opponents.
+**Deft inspectors who can unearth secrets of your opponents.**
-Cost to put into play [1 Food and 2 Coin]
+Cost to put into play [1 Food and 2 Coin] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)
+- Place on an open space to hold a position - you can only build in a district where you have an existing pawn or building
+- Investigate:
+- Secrets - The investigator can look at the top secret and move it to the bottom of the pile.
+Discard the investigator
+- Opponant Hand - The investigator can look at another player's hand.
+Discard the investigator
+- Actors
-- Investigate - the actor takes one mark OR must relinquish a secret.
+- The actor takes a mark or they must relinquish a secret.
 - If the actor has one mark, they must take another or relinquish two secrets etc.
 - If they took full marks, they enter your secrets pile.
-- The investigator can look at the top secret and move it to the bottom of the pile.
-- The investigator can look at another player's hand.
 - In the final hour, investigators can protect you from offensive conspiracies.
+- Place on a Lyceam/Tower or Salon to activate

 ##### Occultist
-Mystics who use occult methods to enact favor for the lodge and their plots.
+**Mystics who use occult methods to enact favor for the lodge and their plots.**
+Cost to put into play [1 Food and 2 Coin] ([ALT] the cost to add to your board, [ALT] the cost to return to your board during resolution)

 ##### Peasants
-People on the board that can be hired for any task [ALT] No Peasants
+[DEP] People on the board that can be hired for any task [ALT] No Peasants

 ##### [ALT] Generic Pawns
 All pawns are the same for a lodge, they just cost differently and act differently based on where they are placed on the board.